opentelekomcloud-docs/elastic-cloud-server/umn/source/security/security_groups/configuring_security_group_rules.rst

 -  Inbound: Inbound rules allow external network traffic to be sent to the ECSs in the security group.
 -  Outbound: Outbound rules allow network traffic from the ECSs in the security group to be sent out of the security group.

 For details about the default security group rules, see *Virtual Private Cloud User Guide*.
-For details about configuration examples for security group rules, see `Security Group Configuration Examples <../../security/security_groups/security_group_configuration_examples.html>`__.
+For details about configuration examples for security group rules, see :ref:`Security Group Configuration Examples <en-us_topic_0140323152>`.

+.. _en-us_topic_0030878383__en-us_topic_0029320966_section40712064223843:

 Procedure
 ---------